Everywhere you look in the gun world, you can find a debate about something...Glock vs 1911, .45 vs 9mm, etc.

 One of the chief draws of steel-cased ammo, at least the stuff you’ll normally find on the shelves at big-box retailers and your local gun store is the price.

-Some people think the overall lower quality of steel disqualifies if from serious use.
-Others think the savings more than make up for the difference in quality.
+Some people think the overall lower quality of steel disqualifies it from serious use.
+Others think the savings make up for the difference in quality.

 Steel Needs Case Coatings